iulmit/WinClean/README.md

 - Run *Batch*, *PowerShell*, and *Registry Editor* debloating scripts directly from WinClean's ergonomic user interface.
 - Add custom scripts to futher improve performance.
-- Acess known system tools such as *Windows Features*, *Event logs*, ...
+- Access known system tools such as *Windows Features*, *Event logs*, ...
 - But if you don't have the time to do all of that, simply click on "Select all safe" and "Run Scripts"

 ## Yet Another PC Optimizer Scam